 - Only take cases he strongly believes in.

 - Commit his and the firm’s full time and resources to each case;

 - Accept nothing less than full and fair justice for his clients.

 Michael also understands that clients come to him at a stressful and emotional time in their lives.
 His goal is not only to obtain justice but to make the process as worry-free as possible.
 He will keep you updated on the status of your case, return your phone calls and emails in a timely manner and educate you on each step of the legal process so that you feel confident making decisions about your case.

 He is proud to be included in the Georgia Super Lawyers® Rising Stars list from 2012-2018, an honor reserved only for 2.5% of lawyers in Georgia.
 He has also been named by his fellow Georgian lawyers as one of the state’s best lawyers and has received an Avvo Rating of 10.0 Superb.

 Before Michael began representing people and families in personal injury and wrongful death cases, he worked for one of Georgia’s largest defense firms.
 He defended insurance companies and Fortune 500 companies in personal injury and wrongful death cases.
 He defended hundreds of cases and argued and won cases at the Georgia Supreme Court and Court of Appeals.
 This gave him a “behind the curtain” look into how defense lawyers and insurance companies value and defend cases and helps ensure that his clients receive the best possible results for their case

-Michael and his wife Sarah have two children, Hugh and Elizabeth.
-They live in the Boulevard neighborhood of Athens and spend most of their free time chasing their kids around.
+Michael and his wife have three children.
+They live in Athens and spend most of their free time chasing their kids around.